-Although it’s thought that chest pain is due to heart related causes, it could also be due to many other causes.
-It could be a problems in the muscles, nerves, lungs, ribs, esophagus and even stomach.
+Most people think that chest pains are due to heart related causes.
+However many other causes other than heart problems can also cause chest pains.
+It can be a problems in the muscles, nerves, lungs, ribs, esophagus and even stomach.
 Any pain you get from your neck to upper abdomen can be a chest pain.
 Depending on the nature and place of the pain the cause of the chest pain can be predicted.
 There are many life threatening causes of chest pain.
-Therefore, any unexplained causes of chest pain should be confirmed by having a doctor evaluate you.
+Therefore, we recommend consulting a doctor to confirm any unexplained causes of chest pain.

-- Angina- chest pain you get when heart muscle doesn’t get enough blood supply.
-This occur dues o build up of fatty deposits in blood vessels which supply heart.
+Angina is the chest pain you get when heart muscle doesn’t get enough blood supply.
+This occur due to the build up of fatty deposits in blood vessels which supply your heart.

 Symptoms of chest pain in angina